DominicWuest/Alphie/README.md

 In order for the lecture clip authentication to work, you have to generate a new RSA256 keypair and store the private key in `auth/key.txt` and the public key in `env/www.env`.

 Next, host the files contained in the `auth` directory and point the `AUTHORIZATION_URL` to it.
 You might need to adjust the `.htaccess.n` file first.
 If you are a student of ETH, you can simply host them on your personal website.

+Make sure your application runs over https in production by specifying the protocol inside `env/.env` and creating certificates for the domains.